Shawn-Cao/shawn-cao.github.io/_posts/2017-07-05-12-factor-single-page-app.md

 12-factor apps requires apps to load configuration from environment, which is often omitted when developing Single Page Apps (SPA)

 The nature of static resources composition of SPA.
-They are naturally comply with other factors like port/URL naturalrality.
+They are naturally comply with other factors like port/URL.
 But still, they should have a mechanism (most likely compilation process) to inject environment variables:

 1. Extra compile step when deploying
 2. Generate landing page or set JavaScript global variables on the fly